 1 tbsp grapefruit juice

-¼ cup honey, heated in microwave
+¼ cup honey, heated in the microwave

-Arrange the grapefruit slices around the outer edge of large platter, overlapping them slightly.
+Arrange the grapefruit slices around the outer edge of a large platter, overlapping them slightly.
 Add oranges slices to the center of the platter in a circle, overlapping.
-Place strawberries on top the orange slices.
+Place strawberries on top of the orange slices.

-In a microwave safe dish, heat honey until warm remove from microwave, stir in grapefruit and lemon juice.
+In a microwave-safe dish, heat honey until warm remove from microwave, stir in grapefruit and lemon juice.
 Drizzle over fruit salad and serve.

 Spoon dressing over salad and serve.